 The use of carbon‑free electricity will decrease Santa Clara resident’s carbon footprint from electricity use.
 However, all energy consumption has impacts on land use, the environment, and your electric bill.
 Therefore, it is important to use only as much energy as you need.
 Learn more about how you can use energy efficiently with these tips for your home and advice for your business.

 Yes.
-The power content for all SVP commercial customers will still be on track to meet the California Renewables Portfolio Standard (RPS) set for all electric service providers.
-All individual customer segments (including both residential and commercial) will meet the RPS standard of 50 percent renewables by 2030.
+The power content for all Silicon Valley Power commercial customers will still be on track to meet the California Renewables Portfolio Standard (RPS) set for all electric service providers.
+All individual customer segments (including both residential and commercial) will meet the RPS standard of 50% renewables by 2030.

-Previously, SVP’s electricity was generated by large and small hydroelectric, natural gas, wind, solar, geothermal, coal, and landfill gas resources.
-You can view SVP’s 2016 Power Content Label for more information.
+Previously, Silicon Valley Power’s electricity was generated by large and small hydroelectric, natural gas, wind, solar, geothermal, coal, and landfill gas resources.
+You can view Silicon Valley Power’s 2017 Power Content Label for more information.

-The 2016 Power Content Label currently on the website reflects the power resources used during 2016.
-SVP and state percentages are evaluated annually based on electricity sold to consumers during the previous year.
-Therefore, the 2017 Power Content Label will be published in June 2018 and will reflect the power mix supplied in 2017 which will still show power produced with coal.
-In June 2019, SVP will publish two separate Power Content Labels for the power supplied in 2018, one for residential customers, reflecting the carbon‑free power supply, and another for commercial customers, reflecting the coal‑free power supply.
+The 2017 Power Content Label currently on the website reflects the power resources used during 2017.
+Silicon Valley Power and state percentages are evaluated annually based on electricity sold to consumers during the previous year.
+Therefore, the 2018 Power Content Label will be published in June 2019 and will reflect the power mix supplied in 2018.
+In June 2019, Silicon Valley Power will publish two separate Power Content Labels for the power supplied in 2018, one for residential customers, reflecting the carbon‑free power supply, and another for commercial customers, reflecting the coal‑free power supply.